Netflix to roll out cheaper mobile-only plan in India

 “We believe this plan ... will be an effective way to introduce a larger number of people in India to Netflix and to further expand our business in a market where Pay TV ARPU is low,” the company said.

-Netflix’s new plan is aimed at battling cheaper offerings from rivals such as Amazon.com Inc’s (AMZN.O) Prime Video and Hotstar, a video streaming platform owned by Walt Disney Co’s (DIS.N) India unit.
+Netflix’s new plan is aimed at battling cheaper offerings from rivals such as Amazon.com Inc’s Prime Video and Hotstar, a video streaming platform owned by Walt Disney Co’s India unit.

 Netflix currently offers three monthly plans in India, priced between 500 rupees and 800 rupees.